-As parents I think we are conditioned to think we have to keep our kids busy all the time.
-We fill our days so jam packed with tasks, outings and scheduled play dates that we forget to even give them downtime.
+As parents, I think we are conditioned to think we have to keep our kids busy all the time.
+We fill our days, making them so jam-packed with tasks, outings and scheduled play dates, that we forget to even give them downtime.
 Time where they can really be kids, where they can be free.

 We are starting young!
 A walk outdoors in a beautiful snowy wonderland can do wonders for your soul.